CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

    !  close CGNS file
          call cg_close_f(index_file,ier)

 The zone names (e.g., Ilo) are arbitrary.
-Note that the variable zonename must be declared as a character variable, and isize and ipnts must be dimensioned appropriately.
+Note that the variable `zonename` must be declared as a character variable, and `isize` and `ipnt` must be dimensioned appropriately.

 The layout of the CGNS file for this example is shown below.
 Four of the children nodes of ZoneBC_t are left off for clarity.